robric/wiki-contrail-controller/contrail-discovery-and-contrail-vrouter-agent-communication.md

     In the above introspect, please look for "Time Remaining" Column for service-type=xmpp-server.

- 6. How to check the xmpp-servers vrouter-agent is connected to ?
+ 6. How to check the xmpp-servers vrouter-agent is connected to?

     [[http://vrouter_agent_ip:8085/Snh_AgentXmppConnectionStatusReq?]]